 Learn how to break complex tasks into a sequence of focused prompts where each output feeds the next — unlocking tasks that a single prompt can't reliably handle.

-Prompt Evaluation: How to Test and Improve Prompts Scientifically
+Prompt Evaluation: Test and Improve Prompts Scientifically

 Move beyond 'this looks good' — learn how to build evaluation frameworks that measure prompt performance with real metrics, A/B testing, and golden datasets.